zippkidd/100-days-of-code/r1-log.md

 ### R1D23
 Worked on the header/intro of my portfolio.
 After some frustration, realized my background-clip property was returning to it's  default setting because of my shorthand background declaration further  down in the rule.

+### R1D24
+Finished header.
+Working nicely and it's responsive!

+### R1D25
+Reviewed jQuery to help a friend with smooth scrolling on his site.
+Set up PyCharm to start my Python journey!

+### R1D26
+Added some smooth scrolling effects to my portfolio.
+Next I'm going to add a background image to the site with a parallax effect.